loki344/ml-starter/docs/customization/README.md

 # Overview

 - <a href="#basic-html-template-serving">Basic HTML template serving</a>
+- <a href="#deployment">Deployment</a>
 - <a href="#custom-frontend-application">Custom frontend application</a>
-- <a href="#deployment">Deployment</a>

 # Prerequisites

-Finished steps 1-3 and 5-7 from the <a href="https://github.com/loki344/ml-starter/tree/master/docs/integration">Integration</a> chapter in order to provide the prediction REST-endpoints.
+- Finished steps 1-3 and 5-7 from the <a href="https://github.com/loki344/ml-starter/tree/master/docs/integration">Integration</a> chapter in order to provide the prediction REST-endpoints.
+- Docker installed (if you want to deploy it with docker)

 # Basic HTML template serving